openjs-foundation/summit/.github/ISSUE_TEMPLATE/openviz-summit-topic-proposal.md

 <!--
 This is the expected level of familiarity with the subject of the session.

-Example: If the subject of the session is Node.js, and participants cannot contribute without minimum Intermediate familiarity, the x should go in Intermediate and Advanced.
+Example: If the subject of the session is Deck.gl, and participants cannot contribute without minimum Intermediate familiarity, the x should go in Intermediate and Advanced.

 Note that your choice of Level will signal expectations to your potential participants.
 -->